CHILD DEVELOPMENT PROGRAM

 The College of Marin Children's Centers are California State Preschool Programs and provide part and full-day preschool on both the Kentfield and Indian Valley campuses for the children of COM students.
 A limited number of full cost slots are available for COM faculty, staff, and community members.

-Eligibility: Children must be three years old by October 1, 2013 to be eligible to enroll in our preschool centers during the 2013-14 academic year.
+Eligibility: Children must be three years old by December 1, 2014 to be eligible to enroll in our preschool centers during the 2014-15 academic year.
+Children must be three years old by September 1, 2014 to be eligible for state subsidized care.
 At least one parent must be either an employee of the College of Marin or a College of Marin student.
 Community families may be eligible for full cost enrollment if space allows.

 Parent Fees: Child care fees are based on family income and may be subsidized or full cost: